Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 Alternatively, use `Install from URL` and paste in the link to a GitHub repo to install extensions not on the list.
 Some of the topics below require extensions.

 **Note:** Every time you install new extensions, you need to restart the webui to load them properly.
-I recommend to close the browser and the cmd window entirely and start again, since only restarting the UI may not work properly sometimes.
+I recommend to close the browser and the CLI entirely and start again, since only restarting the UI may not work properly sometimes.

 ### X/Y/Z Plot
 [<--- link --->](XYZ/README.md)